michailtam/vr-night-at-the-museum/README.md

 he didn't.

-### Testing the whole application from beginning to the end
+### Testing the Whole Application From Beginning to the End

 The user said that in future there could be more VR stations to show additional technologies that will come.
 He felt no motion sickness and problems by navigating through the museum.